wp-plugins/lastfm-for-artists/readme.txt

 * multiple widgets the way they meant to be (add arbitrarily many widget instances to your sidebar)
 * comes with many pre-defined widget layouts
 * complete customization of widget layout possible via format strings and tags
-* I18n available: English, German.
+* I18n available: English, German, Russian.
 Add your own!

 Please let me know about bugs and improper translations you may encounter.